Don't let your child's birthday invites bust your budget

 Hope these ideas help.
 I also hate giving another toy that's going to end up getting tossed aside.
 (Another thing I often do is ask the kid's parent if there is something the child really wants, so if you do end up with a mass-produced toy, at least it's something he/she wants and not something he/she has).

-Hi!
-This is in response to the woman who was looking for gift ideas for other kids.
-I'm not a parent but when I was a kid we always gave art supplies as gifts.
-I don't mean just crayons and markers but slightly more unique stuff... sidewalk chalk, big rolls of paper, water colors, homemade rubber stamps, "how to draw" books caligraphy instructions, pen, and paper or origami instructions and colored paper.
+I'm not a parent, but when I was a kid, we always gave art supplies as gifts.
+I don't mean just crayons and markers but slightly more unique stuff like sidewalk chalk, big rolls of paper, water colors, homemade rubber stamps, "how to draw" books calligraphy instructions, pen, and paper or origami instructions and colored paper.
 There are numerous benefits to this.
 First, most other kids won't know how much this costs anyway.
 Second, it encourages creativity and productivity.
 Finally, you can pretty much bet no one else will give the same gift and even if someone does, it get's used up and they'll need more.
 Hope this helps!

 Boy, do I ever agree with you!
 My kids' rooms are filled with junk they don't want to get rid of, and the source of a lot of it is birthday parties.
 I have always wondered why we didn't have this problem when I was a child in the 50s.
 I also feel embarrassed when someone brings my children obviously expensive birthday presents, like a video.
 For a long time I kept children's birthday gifts to $8.
 I feel like I have had to gradually go up, partially because my older child's friends want things like CDs or sets of sports cards (11-yr old).
 However, he does get invited to fewer parties - at this age, they seem to do parties at expensive places that limit the number of participants, so the kids only invite their really good friends.
 I do try to keep it to $12 or $15 at most.

 I do a bit better with my 8-year-old.
 One thing that is really popular with this age is American Girls.
 AG paperback books are $5.95, and many bookstores offer a discount.
-One thing I think is a really good play value is the AG paperdolls at $5.98 - book stores again, and they spend a lot of time cutting them out.
-Actually, I like to give books in general - Nancy Drew, Goosebumps, etc. are popular and not too expensive, and I feel better about giving them rather than a piece of disposable plastic junk.
+One thing I think is a really good play value is the AG paper dolls at $5.98 - book stores again, and they spend a lot of time cutting them out.
+Actually, I like to give books in general.
+I feel better about giving them than a piece of disposable plastic junk.

 However, I would not be surprised if the kids really liked your current idea.
 My 8-yr old really has little idea of the value of things and she loves to receive money she can spend on whatever she likes.
 Now, I will admit one of her friends gave her $15 for her last birthday - but I'm not all that sure she would notice the difference in that and $5, and I really don't think at THIS age she would know the difference between $5 and the presents she received.